-All AMS Units and Individuals whether Regular or Reserve including those attached to a DMS establishment are entitled to participate; the Exercise is collective military training with soldiers on duty throughout.
+EX PROTON SERPENT – All AMS Units and Individuals – whether Regular or Reserve, and including all Service Persons attached to DMS establishments – are entitled to participate.
+The Exercise is collective military training with Service Persons ‘On Duty’ throughout.
 It is not Adventurous Training.
-Those Individuals travelling with insufficient numbers to make up Unit teams are invited to form hors concours teams to compete during the competition element of the Exercise.
+Any individuals, or units attending in insufficient numbers to make up unit teams, are invited to form Hors Concours teams during the competition element of the Exercise.

 ONLINE FORMS / RULES / REFERENCE DOCUMENTS

-Any team that is forced to withdraw from the Ex should inform the Exercise Director at their earliest convenience.
+Any team that is forced to withdraw from EX PS should inform the Exercise Director at the earliest convenience.

 COMMAND & CONTROL

 The aim of Ex PROTON SERPENT is to bring together the maximum possible number of AMS units and individuals to hone their Alpine and Nordic skiing and hold competitive races in both of these disciplines.

 - Set the conditions for the development of novice skiers within the AMS.

 - Prepare AMS unit teams for the competitive Alpine and Nordic races that take place during the second week of the Exercise.

 - Foster physical fitness, teamwork and determination in individuals, and develop the administrative competence of Team Captains.